Ocean and Climate Change Institute

 - Quality of proposal (scholarship, innovation, research approach, scientific importance)

-- Relevance to the Institute’s Mission:
+- Relevance to the Institute’s mission and related initiatives:

 - Interdisciplinary in nature;